 All job postings must represent a valid opening for which those searching have an opportunity to apply.
-It is encouraged that job postings be removed from the database once application acceptance deadlines have passed or shortly after positions have been filled.
-Names, addresses, resumés, and other information that may be gained about individuals should not be used for any purposes other than provision of further information about job openings.
+It is encouraged that job postings be removed from the database once application acceptance deadlines have passed or shortly after announcements have been made that positions have been filled.
+Names, addresses, résumés, and other information that may be gained about individuals should not be used for any purposes other than provision of further information about job openings.